-Then I got to Mongolia and people were appalled–offended even.
-Was I out and about so soon with my baby?
+Then I got to Mongolia and people were appalled – offended even.
+Why was I out and about so soon with my baby?
 Why was my head not covered?
 Why did I not have cotton in my ears?
 Why was I drinking cold beverages?!
 And for the love of God why did my baby not have a hat on?!?!?!

-In Mongolia, the Lying-In time includes, among other things, drinking warm drinks and avoiding cold ones; keeping your head covered–especially your ears so you don’t “get wind”; a woman is not to get cold, at all.
-Warm clothes, layers.
-During the 40 days, anyone who comes to see mother and/or baby must bring a gift–it’s required to prevent breast infections.
+In Mongolia, the lying-In time includes, among other things, drinking warm drinks and avoiding cold ones; keeping your head covered – especially your ears so you don’t “get wind.”
+A woman is not to get cold, at all.
+Warm clothes and layers.
+During the 40 days, anyone who comes to see mother and/or baby must bring a gift – it’s required to prevent breast infections.
 (No, I’m not making that up.)